jacksho-vfx/onepiece/docs/cli_walkthroughs.md

      --dry-run
    ```

+   Dry runs never create S3 objects or ShotGrid Versions; they emit analytics so you can verify the impact safely.
+Review the generated report before promoting the command to a full ingest.

 3. Once you are satisfied, remove the `--dry-run` flag to execute the transfer for real.

 ## 3. Analyse an ingest dry run